BigPapaKlonas/dit168/src/IMU/README.md

+### Note 2018-05-21

+This version has been modified to exclude Libcluon, in order to work for the demo on the 23rd of May.

 # Inertial Measurement Unit

 Reads the IMU sensor registers.
 The hardware used is in this project is a 9-Axis IMU with 3 accelerometers, gyroscopes and magnetometers.